-We derecognized \$582,500 in sublicense revenue pursuant to the AffaMed Agreement during the six months ended September 30, 2022, compared to recognizing revenue of \$712,100 during the six months ended September 30, 2021.
-As described more completely in Note 3 and Note 11 to our Condensed Consolidated Financial Statements in Part I of this Report, on June 24, 2020, we entered into the AffaMed Agreement, pursuant to which we received a non-refundable upfront license fee payment of \$5.0 million on August 3, 2020, which payment permitted the commencement of our revenue recognition under the AffaMed Agreement.
-We recognize revenue on a straight-line basis over the period in which we expect to perform our obligation under the AffaMed Agreement.
+We recognized \$177,600 in sublicense revenue pursuant to the AffaMed Agreement during the quarter ended June 30, 2023, compared to \$310,100 during the quarter ended June 30, 2022.
+As described more completely in Note 3, Summary of Significant Accounting Policies (Note 3) and Note 11, Sublicensing and Collaboration Agreements (Note 11), to our Condensed Consolidated Financial Statements in Part I of this Report (Financial Statements), on June 24, 2020, we entered into the AffaMed Agreement, pursuant to which we received a non-refundable upfront license fee payment of \$5.0 million on August 3, 2020.
+This payment permitted the commencement of our revenue recognition under the AffaMed Agreement.
+We recognize revenue on a straight-line basis over the period during which we expect to perform our obligation under the AffaMed Agreement.
 Revenue related to our performance obligation, which is satisfied over time, could be materially impacted as a result of changes in our estimates of the time or effort necessary to satisfy the performance obligation.
-Due to the failure of PALISADE-1 to meet its primary efficacy endpoints and the resulting anticipated delay in subsequent clinical and regulatory processes for PH94B in SAD, at September 30, 2022, we estimated that we would complete our performance obligation under the AffaMed Agreement during mid-calendar 2027.
-As described in Note 3, as a result of the change in our estimate of the time required to complete our performance obligation under the AffaMed Agreement, we recorded a cumulative catch-up adjustment at September 30, 2022 pursuant to which we derecognized previously recorded revenue, resulting in negative revenue of \$582,500 in the six months ended September 30, 2022, including \$310,000 of revenue that had been recognized in the quarter ended June 30, 2022.
-Following the cumulative catch-up adjustment, through September 30, 2022, we have recognized an aggregate of \$1,615,900 as revenue under the AffaMed Agreement and expect to recognize the remaining \$3,384,100 as revenue over the estimated performance period as our obligation is completed.
-We will adjust our estimates, as necessary, in subsequent periods should more definitive information on which to base our projections become available.
+Due to the failure of PALISADE-1 to meet its primary efficacy endpoints and the resulting anticipated delays in subsequent clinical and regulatory processes for fasedienol in SAD, at September 30, 2022, we estimated that completion of our performance obligation under the AffaMed Agreement would be delayed until mid-calendar 2027.
+As described in Note 3 to the Financial Statements, as a result of the change in our estimate of the time required to complete our performance obligation under the AffaMed Agreement, we recorded a cumulative catch-up adjustment at September 30, 2022 pursuant to which we derecognized previously recorded revenue, and extended the future period over which we would recognize the remaining deferred revenue.
+Following the cumulative catch-up adjustment, through June 30, 2023, we have recognized an aggregate of \$2,148,700 as revenue under the AffaMed Agreement and expect to recognize the remaining \$2,851,300 as revenue over the estimated remaining performance period as our obligation is completed.
+We have not modified our September 30, 2022 estimate of the timing to complete our performance obligation, however, we will adjust our estimates, as necessary, in subsequent periods should more definitive information on which to base our projections become available.
 While we may potentially receive additional cash payments and royalties in the future under the AffaMed Agreement in the event certain performance-based milestones and commercial sales are achieved, there can be no assurance that the AffaMed Agreement will provide any additional revenue beyond that noted or cash payments to us in the near term, or at all.